ppauline/poolfloaty/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Hello from Amplify
 date: "2015-05-01T22:12:03.284Z"
-description: "Hello World"
+description: "sup"
 ---

 This is my first post on my new fake blog!
 How exciting!

-I'm sure I'll write a lot more interesting things in the future.
+I am not good at writing stuff.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](http://en.wikipedia.org/wiki/Salted_duck_egg).